w601sxs/mcp/src/core-mcp-server/awslabs/core_mcp_server/static/PROMPT_UNDERSTANDING.md

 - Use `awslabs.core-mcp-server` tools for:
   - prompt_understanding: Initial query analysis and guidance on using MCP servers

+#### AWS API MCP Server
+- Use `awslabs.aws-api-mcp-server` for any general enquiries about AWS resources.
+  - suggest_aws_commands: Search AWS CLI commands for APIs that are relevant to the user query.
+  - call_aws: Execute AWS CLI commands.

 #### CDK MCP Server
 - Use `awslabs.cdk-mcp-server` for infrastructure patterns and CDK guidance:
   - CDKGeneralGuidance: Get prescriptive CDK advice for building applications on AWS